vaibhav20325/LibraryManagementSystem/README.md

 The user is interacting with the pages through forms, which sends the responses to a python file view.py inside the main app, which processes these responses and make appropriate mmodifications.

+ **Bugs**

+ The renew system isn't working perfectly currently.
+I haven't taken into account random inputs by the users like requesting a book for -3 days.